SanjidaRS/Power_BI_Projects/README.md

 Customer Insights: Demographic analysis of customers to understand target audience and customer behavior.

-Data Source
+Data Source:

 The data used in this report is fictional and created for demonstration purposes, including sales data across various products, regions, and customer demographics.

 Key DAX Measures:

 Total Sales: SUM(Sales[SalesAmount])
 Average Sales per Transaction: AVERAGE(Sales[SalesAmount]) Total Transactions: COUNTROWS(Sales)

-License
+License:

 This project is licensed under the MIT License.
 See the LICENSE file for more details.

-Author
+Author:

 This report was created by Sanjida Rahman Supti.
 For any questions or feedback, please contact me at ssupti@uoguelph.ca.

-Additional Resources
+Additional Resources:

 Power BI Documentation

 DAX Guide